anur0n/academic-personal-webpage-kickstart/content/post/tf-idf_search_implamentation/index.md

 2. Applied **nltk's stopwords** to reduce terms (In the reference there was manual stopword list which had very few words)

 3. Applied cosine similarity

+<h2> Challenges faced </h2>

+1. My data set had two version one was large(12GB), and another one was small (~300MB).
+But the smaller one didn't have the description of the products.
+While hosting in **pythonAnywhere** it only provides 512MB storage, while larger data set was **12GB** in size.
+To overcome this challenge, I parsed the large data set's json files for each product to extract the description and merged with smaller data set.

+2. When the code was hosted in **pythonAnywhere**, there was no starting entry point for the client request.
+I have precalculated the **index** file(Containing TF, IDF, Postings for all terms and documents).
+After that I was loading the **index** file in memory, so that when a new query request comes, the results can be returned quickly.
+But as there was no starting entry point for initial code to run, there was no way to load the **index** _Ahead-of-Time_.
+I used caching this to load the **index** whenever a client request is performed first time after the backend is live.
+So during every next request, the **index** will remain loaded in memory.

+<h3>Inverted Index vs Term Document Matrix</h3>
+The term document matrix was generated with gensim library
+* The retrive time for a search result was abot 10 seconds.
+The custom Inverted Index yields results dractically faster
+* The query retrive time was about 0.05 seconds

 <h5> Referrences</h5>